khgiddon/khgiddon.github.io/_posts/2023-10-21-bill-simmons-death-probability.md

 - Assumption: Our model is yearly.
 We'll assume that the probability of death is constant over the course of a year.
 - Assumption: All listeners are American.
 While this isn't true, this enables us to use the SSA actuarial tables.
 - Assumption: Listeners of the podcast are representative of the general population in terms of their health.
 - Assumption: The probability of death while listening to the podcast is independent of the overall probability of death.
 That is, we assume that listening to the podcast does not affect the probability of death for a given listener.
 Perhaps this isn't quite true, because listeners may be listening to the podcast while driving where death probability is higher vs. staying at home, or one of Bill's takes may be so bad that it causes a listener to just keel over and end it all.
-But we'll go with it.
+Or you could think that for those on their deathbed, they might finally put down their headphones and be less likely to be listening.
+But we'll go with the assumption of independence.

 We need to make some assumptions about listener ages and genders.
 I could not find good statistics about this online, so we'll make the following assumptions:

 - Assumption: Bill's listeners' ages follow a uniform distribution between age 18 and age 75.
-That is, the probability of a listener being age $x$ is $P_{\text{Age}}(x) = \frac{1}{75 - 18}$.
+That is, the probability of a listener being age $$x$$ is $$P_{\text{Age}}(x) = \frac{1}{75 - 18}$$.
 - Assumption: Bill's listeners are 100% male.
 I know this isn't true in practice but it's close enough, and this won't be a significant source of error in the model.

 Now we need to determine the percentage of time in a given year that the average listener spends listening to the podcast.
 A listener is defined as someone who downloads and listens to the podcast at least once a year.
 This is important for our model later: a listener is not the listener of a *given* episode, but someone who listens to the podcast at least once in a year (because we need to be able to join this with statistics on someone's death probability in a given year).